 The Federal Reserve is the central bank for the United States.
-It decisions affect the U.S. economy, and therefore the world.
+Its decisions affect the U.S. economy and, therefore, the world.
 This position makes it the most powerful actor in the global economy.
 It is not a company or a government agency.
-Its leader is not an elected official.
-This makes it seem highly suspicious to many people because it is not subject to either voters or shareholders.
+Its leader is not an elected official, which makes it seem highly suspicious to many people, because it is not subject to either voters or shareholders.

 Who Owns the Federal Reserve?

 The Federal Reserve is an independent entity established by the Federal Reserve Act of 1913.
-At that time, President Wilson wanted a government-appointed central board.
-But Congress wanted the Fed to have 12 regional banks to represent America's diverse regions.
-The compromise meant the Fed has both.
+At that time, President Woodrow Wilson wanted a government-appointed central board, but Congress wanted the Fed to have 12 regional banks to represent America's diverse regions.
+The compromise meant that the Fed has both.

 Congress can alter the statutes governing the Fed.
-For example, the Dodd-Frank Wall Street Reform Act limited the Fed's powers.
-It requires the Government Accountability Office to audit the emergency loans the Fed made during the 2008 financial crisis.
+For example, the Dodd-Frank Wall Street Reform and Consumer Protection Act limited the Fed's powers.
+It required the Government Accountability Office (GAO) to audit the emergency loans the Fed made during the 2008 financial crisis.
 It also required the Fed to make public the names of banks that received any emergency loans or TARP funds.
-It also required the Fed to get Treasury Department approval before making emergency loans, like it did with Bear Stearns and AIG.
+The Fed must get Treasury Department approval before making emergency loans, as it did with Bear Stearns and AIG.

-The Board is, itself, an independent agency of the federal government.
-But its decisions don't have to be approved by the president, legislators, or any elected official.
+The Fed's Board is an independent agency of the federal government, but its decisions don't have to be approved by the president, legislators, or any elected official.

 The 12 regional Federal Reserve banks are set up similarly to private banks.
 They store currency, process checks, and make loans to the private banks within their area that they regulate.
 These banks are also members of the Federal Reserve banking system.
 As such, they must maintain reserve requirements.
-In return, they can borrow from each other at the discount rate when needed.
+In return, they can borrow from each other at the fed funds rate when needed.
 As a last resort, they can also borrow from the Fed's discount window at the discount rate.

-To be a member of the Federal Reserve system, commercial banks must own shares of stock in the 12 regional Federal Reserve banks by law.
-But owning Reserve bank stock is nothing like owning stock in a private company.
-These stocks can't be traded.
-These don't give the member banks voting rights.
-These pay out dividends mandated by law to be 6 percent.
-But the banks must return all profits, after paying expenses, to the Department of the U.S. Treasury.
+To be a member of the Federal Reserve system, commercial banks must own shares of stock in the 12 regional Federal Reserve banks.
+But owning Federal Reserve bank stock is nothing like owning stock in a private company.
+It can't be traded and doesn't give the member banks voting rights.
+These pay out dividends, mandated by law to be 6%.
+But the banks must return all profits, after paying expenses, to the U.S. Treasury.

 Why the Fed Must Remain Independent

-Monetary policy can better support stable prices and strong employment when it is shielded from short-term political influence.
-It must be free to set expectations, expecially about inflation.
-It cannot do this when its leaders are worried about being fired by an elected official.
+The Fed's monetary policy can do its job better when it is shielded from short-term political influence.
+It must be free to set expectations, especially about inflation.
+It cannot do that when its leaders are worried about being fired by an elected official.

-Except for one, all Fed chairs have been prominent academic economists.
+Fed chairs are predominantly well-respected academic economists.
 Their expertise is in public policy, finance, and central banking.
 They are valued for that expertise, not for charisma, a large fan base, or public speaking skills.
-They are used to a environment where ideas are rationally discussed, debated, and evaluated.
-If the Fed were beholden to the politics of the day, it could not attract people of that professional caliber.
+They are accustomed to an environment where ideas are rationally discussed, debated, and evaluated.

 How the Fed Is Held Accountable

-It communicates through frequent and detailed reports.
-First, the Fed chair and other board members testify frequently to Congress.
-Second, the Fed submits to Congress a detailed Monetary Policy Report twice a year.
-Third, the FOMC publishes a statement after each meeting.
+The Fed communicates through frequent and detailed reports.
+First, the Fed chair and other board members testify frequently before Congress.
+Second, the Fed submits to Congress a detailed Monetary Policy Report twice per year.
+Third, the Federal Open Market Committee (FOMC) publishes a statement after each meeting.
 It also provides detailed meeting minutes three weeks later.
 Verbatim transcripts are available five years later.

 How the Fed Works

 How does the Fed cut interest rates?
 It lowers the target for the fed funds rate.
-Banks usually follow the Fed's lead, cutting Libor and the prime interest rate.
-The Fed can also use its other tools, such as lowering the discount rate banks use to borrow funds directly from the Fed's discount window.
+Banks usually follow the Fed's lead, cutting benchmark rates such as the prime rate.
+The Fed can also use its other tools, such as lowering the discount rate that banks use to borrow funds directly from the Fed's discount window.

-To combat the financial crisis, the Fed got creative.
+To combat the financial crisis of 2008, the Fed got creative.
 It bought mortgage-backed securities from banks directly as a way to pump liquidity into the financial system.
-It also started buying Treasurys.
-Both purchases became known as quantitative easing.
+It also started buying Treasuries.
+Both purchases became known as "quantitative easing."